tableau/server-client-python/README.md

-# server-api-python
+# server-client-python
-Tableau Server API is a client library for the Tableau REST API.
-The Server API is delightful to use and easy to love because it requires writing much less code than working directly with the REST API.
+Tableau Server Client is a client library for the Tableau REST API.
+The Server Client is delightful to use and easy to love because it requires writing much less code than working directly with the REST API.

 This repository contains Python source and sample files.